M.Ed. or C.A.S. in Special Education

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois’ Golden Apple Award winners — one of the most prestigious teacher honors in the state.
-NLU’s special education graduate program has an updated curriculum that aims to prepare teachers for the changing and increasingly complex professional roles of special educator in today’s schools.
-The combination and scheduling of coursework and intensive clinical experience enable students to practice what they are learning in the field.
+NLU’s special education graduate program has an updated curriculum that aims to prepare teachers for the changing and increasingly complex professional roles of special education professionals in today’s schools.
+The combination of coursework and intensive clinical experience enable students to practice what they are learning in the field.

 What You Will Learn

 Based on the IBSE Special Education Certification Structure and Content Area Standards, our curriculum will prepare you to work in a variety of education settings and in different roles in a/an: